Skip to content

 The UniFi network stack is the management OS that handles all network devices.
 Gateways, switches, APs, and more.
 UniFi has a cloud-hosted option as well as a physical device (called a CloudKey) that handles this for you.

-The network OS can be self-hosted.
+The Network UniFi OS can be self-hosted.
 All(?)
-UniFi gateway devices have the network controller OS built-in.
+UniFi gateway devices have the Network controller software built-in.
 If you're not adding a gateway immediately, it's highly recommended to simply self-host the network controller on a Linux VM in something like Proxmox.
 ARM does not yet appear to be supported, so Raspberry Pi's aren't an option until an arm64 release happens.

 A CloudKey only makes sense if you: